310 APPLICATIONS

 To qualify as an emergency action, Montana law states the project must be the result of an “unforeseen event or combination of circumstances that calls for immediate action to safeguard life, including human or animal, or property, including growing crops, without giving time for the deliberate exercise of judgment or discretion …”

-This form can be found by clicking the 275 Form button below, or in the Forms page
+This form can be found by clicking the link below,

 Activities Without a Permit

-If you would like to report an activity that may be a violation of the 310 law, please fill out a complaint/violation form, and send it to the Conservation District.
-This form can be found by clicking the Complaint/Violation Button below or in the Forms page.
+If you believe an activity may be in violation of the 310 Law, please complete a Complaint/Violation Form and submit it to the Conservation District.
+The form can be accessed by clicking the Complaint/Violation button below.

 If you would like more information on current permits please contact our office.